flippyfish/flippyfish/README.md

 Much of the remaining work involved collider and trigger detection, and tags to indicate what the fish and cars were colliding with.

+No external libraries or assets were used in this project.

 ## Issue